 Olivier Chamard / Geneva Academy

-As part of the curriculum, our LLM students can participate in two moot courts, the prestigious Jean-Pictet Competition on international humanitarian law (IHL) and the Nuremberg Moot Court Competition, as well as in public pleadings on specific conflict situations.
+As part of the curriculum, our LLM students can participate in the prestigious Jean-Pictet Competition on international humanitarian law (IHL).

 The Jean-Pictet Competition is recognized as the leading IHL competition and one of the most innovative training programmes for students in public international law.
 This week-long event tests students on their knowledge of and ability to implement IHL, as well as other branches of international law, through role-playing exercises based on a hypothetical armed conflict scenario.
 The dynamic structure of the Competition encourages participants to consider IHL issues from various perspectives, while allowing the jury to evaluate each team's theoretical knowledge, practical understanding and presentation style.